quicwg/multipath/draft-ietf-quic-multipath.md

 Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issues.

+## Connection Closure

+CONNECTION_CLOSE frames and their processing are unchanged from {{QUIC-TRANSPORT}}.
+They can be sent on any open path. {{Section 10.2 of QUIC-TRANSPORT}} specifies that the closing and draining connection states "SHOULD persist for at least three times the current PTO".
+When this specification is used, these states SHOULD instead persist for at least three times the largest PTO among all paths.

 # Path Management {#path-management}